 The General tab of the PowerPoint Options dialog box contains basic, yet some very important options related to the appearance and working of the PowerPoint interface.
 Changes to these options can result in a very different and more efficient workflow.
-The PowerPoint Options dialog box can be accessed in multiple ways, as explained in our Backstage View - Program Options in PowerPoint 2010 for Windows tutorial.
-In this tutorial, we will explore the various options within the General tab of the PowerPoint Options dialog box.
-Follow these steps to understand better:
+The PowerPoint Options dialog box can be accessed as explained in our Backstage View: Program Options in PowerPoint 2013 for Windows tutorial.
+In this tutorial, we will explore various options within the General tab of the PowerPoint Options dialog box:

 Figure 1: PowerPoint Options dialog box